Jas-0528/nginx-2420/README_2.md

 # Linux Assignment 3 Part 2

-### Continue from Assignment 3 Part 1, read README.md for beginning of the assignmnet
+### Continue from Assignment 3 Part 1, read README.md for part 1

 ## Purpose:
-Add a fireware using ufw and a reverse proxy sevrer to a backend.
+Add a fireware using ufw and a reverse proxy server to a backend.

 >A reverse proxy server is used to "distribute the load among several servers, seamlessly show content from different websites, or pass requests for processing to application servers over protocols other than HTTP" (https://docs.nginx.com/nginx/admin-guide/web-server/reverse-proxy/)